-- Describe major facts and theories from the domain of psychology. - Recognize & articulate the interplay between social, psychological and biological forces. - Apply relevant psychological phenomena to everyday relationships and situations. - Combine and synthesize psychological concepts and theories to draw reasonable conclusions, develop intelligent skepticism, and critically analyze information.
+- Describe major facts and theories from the domain of psychology. - Recognize & articulate the interplay between social, psychological, and biological forces. - Apply relevant psychological phenomena to everyday relationships and situations. - Combine and synthesize psychological concepts and theories to draw reasonable conclusions, develop intelligent skepticism, and critically analyze information.

-How can I avoid being dropped?
+How do I avoid being dropped?

-The following activities must be completed by 9 am on September 30 or you will be dropped from the class.
+The following activities must be completed by 9 am on January 6 or you will be dropped from the class.

-- Enter the Moodle course shell and read your syllabus and watch the course overview (introduction to the course) - Complete and respond to your assignment and assessment responses on time (due at 9 am on Thursday, September 30)
+- Enter the Moodle course shell, read your syllabus and watch the course overview (introduction to the course) - Complete and respond to your assignment and assessment responses on time (due at 9 am on Thursday, January 6)